Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 6. Ribeira Cinema apartments | Budget accommodation

-When you take into account thof e ideal location, the river views, and the price, Ribeira Cinema apartments, you might be inclined to stay there.
+When you take into account the ideal location, the river views, and the price of Ribeira Cinema apartments, you might be inclined to stay there.

 Located in the heart of Ribeira, these studios offer views of the Douro next to the bridge of Don Luis I.

-The apartments have a kitchen with a dishwasher and luggage storage, which is great to take advantage of on your last day in Porto.
+The apartments have a kitchen with a dishwasher and luggage storage, which is great for your last day in Porto.

 👉 Check out rates and availability on Booking.com | Hotels.com | Expedia